by Rachel Bach

 Series: Paradox, Book 3

 Published by Orbit, 2014

-I’m participating in the Book Bingo Challenge and will put this book in a new book square.
+I’m participating in the Book Bingo Challenge (new release square).